C++ Math log10

 Example 1

-Let's see a simple example when the value of x is greater than 1.
+Let's explore a basic scenario where the value of x exceeds 1.

 #include <iostream>